magento/devdocs/guides/v2.3/cloud/release-notes/cloud-tools.md

   - {:.new}<!-- MAGECLOUD-3505-->Added support to apply custom hook configuration specified in `.magento.app.yaml` in the Docker environment.
 Previously, the Docker environment supported only the default hook configuration.

-  - {:.new}<!-- MAGECLOUD-3816-->The Docker ENV file `.docker/config.env` is no long generated during the Docker build.
+  - {:.new}<!-- MAGECLOUD-3816-->Docker ENV files are no longer generated during the Docker build, and the `docker:config:convert` command is deprecated.
 The corresponding data is now stored in the `docker-compose.yml` file.
-Additionally, the `docker:config:convert` command used to generate the ENV file from a custom PHP configuration file is deprecated.

   - {:.new}<!-- MAGECLOUD-3953 -->**Updated PHP image**–Added Node.js to the PHP Docker image to support node, npm, and grunt-cli capabilities.

-- {:.new}**New environment variables**–
+- {:.new}**Environment variable updates**–

   - {:.new}<!-- MAGECLOUD-4052 -->Added the **LOCK_PROVIDER** deploy variable to configure the lock provider which prevents the launch of duplicate cron jobs and cron groups.
 See the variable description in the [deploy variables]({{page.baseurl}}/cloud/env/variables-deploy.html#lock_provider) topic.